varunagrawal/ros2_documentation/source/Related-Projects/AutowareLectureSeries/Lesson2Basics.rst

 ====
-Preparing to Run a ROS Node: setup.bash files
+Preparing to Run a ROS Node
 ====

 * Open a new terminal, in Byobu you can do this by pressing `F2`.